markhoney/mark.honeychurch.org/docs/media/index.md

 ## Talk to me

 If you would like my opinion on a topic of skeptical interest, please feel free to [contact me](/contact/).
-I'm happy to give my opinion as Media Spokesperson for the [NZ Skeptics](https://skeptics.nz), Vice President of [Humanist NZ](https://humanist.nz) or Secretary of the [Society for Science Based Healthcare](http://sbh.nz).
+I'm happy to give my opinion as Media Spokesperson for the [NZ Skeptics](https://skeptics.nz), Vice President of [Humanist NZ](https://humanist.nz) or Chair of the [Society for Science Based Healthcare](https://sbh.nz).

 ### Mugshots